Walmart: Business practices

 In March 2018, Walmart was sued by former Director of Business Development Tri Huynh for claims of reporting misleading e-commerce performance results in favor of the company.
 Huynh stated the company's move was an attempt to regain lost ground to competitor Amazon.

 In September 2018, Walmart was sued by Equal Employment Opportunity Commission alleging that Walmart denied requests from pregnant employees to limit heavy lifting.

 In July 2019, the Walmart subreddit was flooded with pro-union memes in a protest to the firing of an employee who posted confidential material to the subreddit.
-Many of these posts were angry with Walmart surveying its staff on the Internet.
+Many of these posts were angry with Walmart surveilling its staff on the Internet.
 The posting of the union content is in response to the aforementioned alleged anti-union position Walmart has taken in the past.

 In June 2022, the Federal Trade Commission (FTC) sued Walmart, alleging that the company facilitated money transfer fraud by allowing its money transfer services to be used by scammers who stole hundreds of millions of dollars from customers.